austinkregel/laravel-auth-login/README.md

 ## What is this package?
 This is just to bring back the basic auth login flow Laravel had before 5.1.
 I don't claim ownership of the controller's code or the views.
 Even if I tweaked it it was originally released by [Taylor Otwell](https://github.com/taylorotwell)

-I mearly got sick of having to re-type it since the views were gotten rid of.
+I mearly got sick of having to re-type it since the views are now gone.

 ## Security Vulnerabilities
 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at taylor@laravel.com.
 All security vulnerabilities will be promptly addressed.